 The ruins of Machu Picchu, rediscovered in 1911 by Yale archaeologist Hiram Bingham, are one of the most beautiful and enigmatic ancient sites in the world.
-Built by the Incas on an Andean mountain top 8,000 feet above sea level, this extraordinary city covers five square miles.
+Built by the Incas on an Andean mountain top 8,000 feet above sea level in Peru, this extraordinary city covers five square miles.
 Machu Picchu is a building masterpiece.
 Many of the blocks of stone weigh 50 tons or more and yet are precisely sculpted and joined together.

-It is no wonder that Machu Picchu is considered as one of the New Wonders of the World.
+It is no wonder that Machu Picchu is considered one of the New Wonders of the World.